jackywuis/WooVariant_1.0/README.md

 Python packages "argparse" and "pysam" will be needed.
 The usage of this program is as following:

-python WooVariant_1_0.py -i file/file.bam -d file/dna.fasta -a file/aa.fna -o file/file.csv
+python WooVariant_1_0.py -i file/file.bam -d file/dna.fasta -a file/aa.fna -o file/name

 The output format is csv in which both nucleotide and amino acid changes are reported.
+Two tables in csv format would also be reported, including one with nucleotide changes and their percentages in each position, the other with amino acid changes.